If you want to know more about the journey from Glasgow Queen Street to Inverness by train, look no further!

 Arriving at Inverness station

-Inverness station is fairly small, considering it provides long distance trips to as far as London King’s Cross with Virgin Trains East Coast.
-There are seven platforms at the station, primarily used by ScotRail, however, there is also one train per day for Caledonian Sleeper and Virgin Trains East Coast.
+Inverness station is fairly small, considering it provides long-distance trips to as far as London King’s Cross with London North Eastern Railway (LNER).
+There are seven platforms at the station, primarily used by ScotRail, however, there is also one train per day for Caledonian Sleeper and London North Eastern Railway (LNER).
 You will find toilets situated near platform one, which cost 30p to use.
 There are also a number of coffee stands to catch a quick drink from, however, there are very few amenities if you are looking to kill time at the station.